DataDog/integrations-core/datadog_checks_dev/datadog_checks/dev/tooling/templates/integration/logs/README.md

 # Logs-only Integration

-This type of integration only includes logs pipelines and config.
+Choose this type of integration if you only need some pipelines and a configuration for collecting and processing logs through the Agent.

-To help customers get started with their config we turn this integration into a Python package that can be installed in the Agent.
+To help you get started with your config, this integration is turned into a Python package that can be installed in the Agent.

-We release these integrations just like real checks and manage the changelog with towncrier in integrations-core.
+These integrations are released just like Agent Checks, and the changelog is managed with towncrier in integrations-core.